mai13drd/peass-ci-jenkins-examples/README.md

 At the moment four jobs exist:

-* buildOnAgentAutomatic

-* buildOnAgentAutomaticDevelop

 * buildOnController

 * buildOnControllerDevelop

+* buildOnJenkinsStartedAgent

+* buildOnJenkinsStartedAgentDevelop

-So *buildOnController* and *buildOnAgentAutomatic* are built on github.
+So *buildOnController* and *buildOnJenkinsStartedAgent* are built on github.
 Also both examples are built using the development-branches of *Peass* and *Peass-CI* respectively.

 ## Important
 Each example has its own folder.
 Make sure to always run the appropriate scripts from the appropriate folder!